IIIF/api/source/api/presentation/3.0/index.md

 ###  3.1.
 Descriptive Properties

-These properties describe the resource, and are intended for display directly to the user.
+These properties describe or represent the resource they are associated with ("this resource"), and are typically rendered to the user.

 ##### label